-a.
+- a.
 The memorial may not exceed 6,500 words on 8-1/2 x 11-inch pages (or the standard paper used in the courts of the team's country), with one-inch margins at top, bottom, left, and right.
 Footnotes do count toward the word limit.
 Note: Most word processing programs can provide you with a word count.
-And deductions will be taken if the memorial is over the word count.
+And deductions may! be taken if the memorial is over the word count. - b.

-- b.
 The memorial must be typed and double-spaced.
 A team does not violate the double-spacing requirement by including written material properly that is single spaced, such as a block quote. - c.
 Each memorial must include the following sections, which do count toward the word limit: statement of facts, summary of argument, argument with point headings, and conclusion. - d.
-Each memorial must also include the following sections, which do not count toward the word limit: front and back cover pages, table of contents, questions presented, statement of jurisdiction, index of authorities, signature block, affidavit (see Addendum A), and appropriate appendices. - (1) Limit on Use of Authorities: Teams may not use-in memorials or oral argument-any case issued, order decided, or actions that affect the status of any treaty (for example, signature, accession, ratification, entry into force) after October 10, 2014. - (2) Citations: All citations must conform to the most current version of either The Bluebook: A Uniform System of Citation or the ALWD Guide to Legal Citation (Aspen Publishers).
-Teams from outside the United States should make a good effort to comply with proper citation format. - (4) Identification: To facilitate anonymous grading, names of the team members and the school they represent may appear only on the affidavit that must be submitted with the original memorial (see Addendum A).
+Each memorial must also include the following sections, which do not count toward the word limit: front and back cover pages, table of contents, questions presented, statement of jurisdiction, index of authorities, signature block, affidavit (see Addendum A, included at the end of these rules), and appropriate appendices. - (1) Limit on Use of Authorities: Teams may not use-in memorials or oral argument-any case issued, order decided, or actions that affect the status of any treaty (for example, signature, accession, ratification, entry into force) after October 16, 2015. - (2) Citations: All citations must conform to the most current version of either The Bluebook: A Uniform System of Citation or the ALWD Guide to Legal Citation (fifth edition, Aspen Publishers).
+Teams from outside the United States should make a good effort to comply with proper citation format. - (4) Identification: To facilitate anonymous grading, names of the team members and the school they represent may not appear on the memorial.
+Names of the team members and the school they represent may only appear on the affidavit that must be submitted with the original memorial (see Addendum A).